zinovyev/plain/README.md

 end)
 ```

-## Test widget
+## Try widget

-You can check the widgets in lua console first:
+You can try any widget calling it manually:
 ```bash
 $ lua
 Lua 5.3.4  Copyright (C) 1994-2017 Lua.org, PUC-Rio